-Phil is an Associate in our Dispute Resolution team based in our Newbury office.
+Phil is a Senior Associate in our Dispute Resolution team based in our Newbury office.

 Crime

-A skillful court advocate Phil takes pride in his forensic examination of the evidence against his clients and is adept at constructing and presenting complex legal arguments to the Court.
-His personable manner and ability to form a strong rapport with his clients is such that Phil is able to put his clients at ease and offer them ongoing support throughout criminal proceedings.
+A skilful court advocate, Phil takes pride in his forensic examination of the evidence against his clients and is adept at constructing and presenting complex legal arguments to the Court.
+He is often instructed to assist individuals with highly technical motoring offences and uses his detailed knowledge of the law to defend motorists at risk of losing their license.
+His personable manner and ability to form a strong rapport with clients means that Phil is often instructed by the parents of young and vulnerable defendants.

 Work Highlights